MILVLG/openvqa/docs/_source/basic/model_zoo.md

 ## VQA-v2

-We provide three groups of results (including the accuracies of *Overall*, *Yes/No*, *Number* and *Other*) for each model on VQA-v2 using different training schemes as follows.
-We provide pre-trained models for the latter two schemes.
+We provide three groups of results (including the accuracies of *Overall*, *Yes/No*, *Number* and *Other*) for each model on VQA-v2 using different training schemas as follows.
+We provide pre-trained models for the latter two schemas.

 - **Train -> Val**: trained on the `train` split and evaluated on the `val` split.
 - **Train+val -> Test-dev**: trained on the `train+val` splits and evaluated on the `test-dev` split.